Services

-No matter where you have been, evidence-based therapies are flexible, valuable, and focus on changing now.
+No matter where you have been, evidence-based therapies are flexible, valuable, and focus on changingnow.

 Relational Services

-I provide couples/family/relational therapy for adolescents and adults both in the context of their relationships as well as through relationship-focused therapy for individuals who want to improve their interpersonal lives.
 Our relationships impact our thoughts, our feelings, and our behaviors.
 Relationships can be supportive, or they can weigh us down.
 How our relationships impact us can be obvious to us and everyone around us, or they can be insidious and live in the pit of our stomachs-- creeping up on us as feelings we can’t put the right words to. ...and anywhere in between… It can be difficult to understand and connect how these feelings slowly change what we do and who we are.
 ‘Relational’ therapy with more than one client aims to help improve interactions with each other, achieve relational goals, and cultivate value and meaning together...
 I believe in using relationship therapy that works.
 I practice evidence-based therapy, which means I use therapeutic practices that have been studied and supported by empirical research studies.

-Relational services:
+Relational Services:

 - Couple Therapy and Therapy with Romantic Partners